cannonkeys/ck-docs/docs/bluepill.md

     !!!
 Optional
         These next few steps coming up are optional, and only necessary if you want to add per-key LED backlighting to your board.
 These steps could be difficult as they require soldering SMD parts.
 Please watch [this video](https://www.youtube.com/watch?v=ofmdmeCW4fY) for a video guide!
+If you want to skip, you can [Jump to the next mandatory section](#Reset-Switch)

+## MOSFET for Backlighting (Optional)
 1. Now, if we want LED backlighting, we need to solder the MOSFET on Q1.
 Put a little solder on one of the pads.
 ![](images/build_guide/14-mosfet-solder.jpg)
 1. Using tweezers, hold the MOSFET to the pad, oriented the correct way.
 Use a soldering iron to make the dot of solder you added heat up. and solder the MOSFET to the board.